flamapy/flamapy_docs/_operations/commonality.md

 # Commonality

 **Description**:
-Measures how often a feature appears in the products of a product line, usually expressed as a percentage.
+Measures how often a feature appears in the configurations of a product line, usually expressed as a percentage.
 Features with high commonality are core features.

 **Application**:
-Useful for identifying the most important features that are common across all products.
+Useful for identifying the most important features that are common across all configurations.

 **Example**: If a feature appears in 80 out of 100 possible product configurations, its commonality is 80%.